 Sharkey’s Pizza Tavern, 504 25th Street, is slated to open later this summer.
-Next door will be Devil and Deep Brewery.
+Next door will be Devil and Deep Brewery opening in the fall.
 Follow their Facebook page for updates.

 Look for The Proletariat Gallery and Public House, 2221 Market, which opens daily at 4 p.m.
 You’ll appreciate the eclectic feel of this hangout for art lovers, while you have a drink.

 Three Doors Down at The Marketplace at Peanut Butter Warehouse, 102 20th, opened last summer.
 The owner describes this new waterhole as a quaint little bar offering beer and wine.
 It’s a great spot to rest your feet after browsing The Marketplace.
 They also offer live music on weekends.